epicchainlabs/epicchain-node/config/testnet/README.md

 ```

 It is recommended to pass the node's key as a file.
 To do so, convert your wallet
-WIF to 32-byte hex (via `neofs-cli` for example) and save it to a file.
+WIF to 32-byte hex (via `epicchain-cli` for example) and save it to a file.

 ```
 // Print WIF in a 32-byte hex format
-$ neofs-cli util keyer Kwp4Q933QujZLUCcn39tzY94itNQJS4EjTp28oAMzuxMwabm3p1s
+$ epicchain-cli util keyer Kwp4Q933QujZLUCcn39tzY94itNQJS4EjTp28oAMzuxMwabm3p1s
 PrivateKey      11ab917cd99170cb8d0d48e78fca317564e6b3aaff7f7058952d6175cdca0f56
 PublicKey       02be8b2e837cab232168f5c3303f1b985818b7583682fb49026b8d2f43df7c1059
 WIF             Kwp4Q933QujZLUCcn39tzY94itNQJS4EjTp28oAMzuxMwabm3p1s